3F/DllExport/Readme.md

 * (deprecated) NuGet PM: `Install-Package DllExport`
 * (deprecated) NuGet Commandline: `nuget install DllExport`
 * [/releases](https://github.com/3F/DllExport/releases) [ [latest stable](https://github.com/3F/DllExport/releases/latest) ]
-* [Nightly builds](https://ci.appveyor.com/project/3Fs/dllexport/history) (`/artifacts` page).
-But remember: It can be unstable or not work at all.
-Use this for tests of latest changes.
+* [Nightly builds](https://ci.appveyor.com/project/3Fs/dllexport/history) (`/artifacts` page). *It can be unstable or not work at all.
+Use this for tests of latest changes.*
   * Artifacts [older than 6 months](https://www.appveyor.com/docs/packaging-artifacts/#artifacts-retention-policy) you can also find as `Pre-release` with mark `🎲 Nightly build` on [GitHub Releases](https://github.com/3F/DllExport/releases) page.

 ### How to Build

-Use build.bat if you need final binaries (NuGet package as `DllExport.<version>.nupkg`, Manager, zip-archives, and others).
+Just use build.bat if you need final binaries (NuGet package as `DllExport.<version>.nupkg`, Manager, zip-archives, and others).

 ```bash
 > build